r3kall/AnimeRecommenderSystem/README.md

-From the graph attached above, we can see that, even if he recommender system based on fuzzy clustering is a bit worse than the collaborative filtering one, it is way faster (about SIX TIMES -ADD REAL VALUE), and therefore it can be considered better than the other one.
+From the graph attached above, we can see that, even if he recommender system based on fuzzy clustering is a bit worse than the collaborative filtering one, it is way faster and therefore it can be considered better than the other one.

 **Contacts, References and Links**